Condorr001/Assignment1_ARP/README.md

 The primitives used by the map are:
 - Kill(): used to send a signal to the WD to tell that it's alive
 - Sigaction(): used to initialize the signal handler to handle the signal sent by the WD
-- Mkfifo(): used to create a fifo (named pipe) to send both its PID and its parent PID (so the pid of the Konsole running it) to the WD
+- Mkfifo(): used to create a FIFO (named pipe) to send both its PID and its parent PID (so the PID of the Konsole running it) to the WD
-- Open(), Close(): used to open and close the file descriptor associated to the fifo
+- Open(), Close(): used to open and close the file descriptor associated to the FIFO
-- Write(): used to write in the fifo
+- Write(): used to write in the FIFO
 - Sem_open() Sem_wait(), Sem_post(), Sem_unlink(), Sem_close(): used to manage the semaphores declared in the server
 - Shm_open(), Ftruncate(), Mmap(), Shm_unlink(), munmap(): used to manage the shared memory